Quick Guide to Remote Learning

 - Seek out tutoring resources or writing help or accommodations as needed.
 Even though the university is working remotely, the support services are still available to assist you in your learning.
 (If you need an accommodation or have an accessibility issue, please contact the SDRC for further help.)

-- You can also contact the Academic Resource Center for more resources.
+- You can also contact the Academic Resource Center for more remote learning resources.

 Learn How iLearn Works: Get to Know the Platform You Are Using Better